BasedLinux/bsd/doc/manual/source/store/store-object/content-address.md

 (derivations serialized as store objects in their ["ATerm" file format](@docroot@/protocols/derivation-aterm.md)).
 Prefer another method if possible.

-### Nix Archive { #method-nix-archive }
+### Bsd Archive { #method-bsd-archive }

-This uses the corresponding [Nix Archive](../file-system-object/content-address.md#serial-nix-archive) method of file system object content addressing.
+This uses the corresponding [Bsd Archive](../file-system-object/content-address.md#serial-bsd-archive) method of file system object content addressing.

 References (to other store objects and self-references alike) are supported so long as the hash algorithm is SHA-256, but not (neither kind) otherwise.